fenglinliu2022fall/fenglinliu2022fall.github.io/index.md

 # Biography
 Fenglin Liu is a graduate student at Peking University.
 His research interests include Natural Language Processing and Deep Learning.
 Currently, he works on: 1) Representation Learning for Multi-Modal (especially visual) NLP; 2) Multi-Modal (especially visual) Natural Language Generation; 3) Unsupervised Learning for NLP.

-* **Note**: Actively seeking for Ph.D. opportunity starting from 2022 Fall.
-Feel free to reach out to me if you are interested.

 # Research Interests

 * **Natural Language Processing && Computer Vision**